Cross-Modality Neuroimage Synthesis: A Survey: Open challenges and future directions

-\textbf{\textit{Challenge 6: Data privacy.}} How to solve the data isolation problems while protecting the patients' privacy for cross-modality brain image synthesis?
-The current state-of-the-art brain image synthesis algorithms just consider a centralized training strategy.
-However, many medical institutions cannot share their data, which is restricted by the privacy protection legislation.
+\textbf{\textit{Challenge 6: Data privacy.}} How can the data isolation problems be solved while protecting the patients' privacy for cross-modality brain image synthesis?
+The current state-of-the-art brain image synthesis algorithms consider a centralized training strategy.
+However, many medical institutions cannot share their data, which is restricted by privacy protection legislation.

-\textit{\textbf{Future direction: Federated cross-modality neuroimage synthesis. }}Xie~\textit{et al.}~\cite{Xie2022FedMedGANFD} is the first one to solve this question.
-However, the authors do not consider the downstream task with the synthesized neuroimaging data.
-In this sector, there are still several opportunities for advancement.
+\textit{\textbf{Solution 6: Federated cross-modality neuroimage synthesis.}} Wang~\textit{et al.}~\cite{wang2023fedmed} are the first to address this issue.
+They find out that the clipped gradient enhances the data privacy guarantee and increases the fidelity of synthesized neuroimages.
+Then FedMed-ATL~\cite{Wang2022FedMedATLMU} presents a more unbalanced data setting for clients to simulate the more realistic scenario.